annaghi/move-demos/README.md

 There are three projects for demostrating `Move.elm` capabilities:

 -   `Single.elm` for reordering a list
--   `Multiple.elm` for moving items between list.
-The list can have different types.
+-   `Multiple.elm` for moving items between lists.
+The lists can have different types.
--   `Table.elm` for moving items between list like in the XB table.
+-   `Table.elm` for moving items between lists like in the XB table.

 If you want to switch between these demos you need to correct the `index.html` file near the Elm code injection (sorry).